 I am not sure if people in here have driven past some of these solar farms and battery farms that are starting to litter the countryside around regional Victoria.
 People that live near them or drive past them are just shocked by the sheer size of them.
 We do need them to be this size, because the one thing that is not going to diminish is our appetite for a power supply into the future.
 It is not going to diminish at all; it is going to get more and more.
 At night-time when I drive around I look at sports, whether it be football or basketball, soccer or theatre.
 Are these people all going to need batteries at all of these locations through country Victoria to be able to train at night if they are playing football or to put on their shows if we are moving into renewables and relying on everything being electric and batteries powering us through the night?
 At the moment with our coal-fired power stations we have sustainable base load power 24/7.
 If you go and turn a light switch on, it is going to be there.
+And by the sound of it, hopefully with what the government is proposing here, it is still going to be there.
 But are these community batteries at, for argument's sake, the Morwell football club going to be available for our community groups to access and use?
 How long are they going to last for?
 As I say, we are looking for a 20-year timeframe to replace all of this stuff.